Chapter 11

 XMP dc:description: Adobe Portable Document Format (PDF)

-By default, cpdf strips to ASCII, discarding character codes in excess of 127.
+By default, Cpdf strips to ASCII, discarding character codes in excess of 127.
 In order to preserve the original unicode, add the -utf8 option.
 To disable all post-processing of the string, add -raw.
 See Section 1.17 for more information.

 The -info-json operation prints the information in JSON format instead.
 For example: